 Vocal audition – Come prepared to sing 16-32 bars of an up-tempo show tune.
 Bring sheet music

-with piano accompaniment or an iphone track.
+with piano accompaniment or an Iphone track.
+An accompanist will

 Boy Scrooge: 9-13.
 This is the sweet, innocent Scrooge before he becomes the

 Scrooge of legend.
 He is the only one left alone in his school yard during